antonioribeiro/firewall/readme.md

 To blacklist or whitelist IP addresses, use the artisan commands:

+#### When database is enabled

 ```
   firewall:list         List all IP address, white and blacklisted.
+  firewall:tables       Create the migrations for Firewall database tables and columns
+  firewall:updategeoip  Update the GeoIP database.
 ```

-### Exclusive for database usage
+#### When database is enabled

 ```
 firewall